Celebrating and Cultivating Young Minnesota Musicians

 The Friends of Brad Memorial Foundation seeks to honor the memory of percussionist Bradley E. Rozman by reaching out to support young musicians in Minnesota.
 We specifically seek to assist youth, college students and young professional musicians.

-We've given scholarships to 14 high school students in rural Northeastern Minnesota (where Brad grew up).
+We've given scholarships to 16 high school students in rural Northeastern Minnesota.
 Learn about our scholarship recipients.

 We've contributed to a visiting artist fund at St. Cloud State University (Brad’s alma mater).
 Our donation was used to bring in some top-notch guest performers for the day of percussion.